daneroo/scrobble-books-data/apps/scrape-ng/README.md

 Use playwright to crawl goodreads

+- works with tsc, and bun - ts-node is OUT

 ## TODO

+- [x] convert back to TS (on a branch)
+  - do I need tsconfig
+  - [ ] testing bun vs node:test
 - [ ] validate what can be accomplished with no login (cheerio?)
+  - [ ] cheerio for unauthenticated
+  - [ ] compare with puppeteer output
 - [ ] test and document the columns schema
 - [ ] column specifiers as data
 - [ ] run test on GitHub Actions/act